Suddenly one day

 She has rebuilt a harmonic world with very precise boundaries within which the whole exists again in the intersection of parallel planes that communicate through light, energy, earth, sky, love.
 But I told her that sooner or later she must come to the Louvre with me, mainly for two reasons:

 - the first is that she must see the Venus of Milo so she will understand the emotional impact of her wines in all its power, as if she were to discover them for the first time

 - the second is that there are no boundaries to her world because harmony, balance and love are within her, and she can safely take them all the way to the Louvre.
 Including her Angel.

 At the end of the movie Ada throws her piano into the ocean; her past so deeply rooted within her that she suddenly allows herself to be deliberately pulled down under with it.
 On the other side there is the light, there is love, there is life calling her over everything!
 And Ada chooses light, she chooses life.

 Because between pain and love there is no match: it is always love that wins in the end!
 Always!

 ” At night I think of my piano in its ocean grave, and sometimes of myself floating above it.
 Down there everything is so still and silent that it lulls me to sleep.
 It is a weird lullaby and so it is; it is mine.
 There is a silence where hath been no sound / There is a silence where no sound may be / In the cold grave, under the deep deep sea.“

-But Ada’s reality is quite different: she has a new Piano, she has continued to play, she has resumed speaking, she has chosen love.
+But Ada’s reality is quite different: she has a new Piano, she has continued to play, she has resumed speaking, she has chosen love and light.
 So has Jessica.

 © Riproduzione riservata